GeofreyMacharia/Vina-House/README.md

 - Xgb-regressor's home price result was slightly lower than that of random forest, however this occurance could be used to our advantage.
 How so? - As a range.
 - The price of a house fluctuates on a number of factors as such having a range price enables the future customer to purchase a house given his budget range.
 - Xgb-result will be the lower limit price while the result of random-forest will be the upper limit house price.

+  ## Improvements
+  - In-depth Hyperparameter tuning to attain best results
+  - Trainng other models with the data for better results. eg, neural networks, naive bayes.
 # Deployment
 The web application is already deployed using render.
 To access it click the link below: https://vina-homes.onrender.com